 The Class diagram can be used to create visual representations of the stakeholders, including how they are related to each other.
-An alternate image can be used to make the diagrams more appealing and to visually represent stakeholder groups.
+An alternative image can be used to make the diagrams more appealing and to visually represent stakeholder groups.
+Learn More: Class Diagram